mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/anatomy-of-an-in-order-pipelined-processor.typ

 This introduces the concept of the _pipelined processor_.
 A classic processor pipeline may look like: instruction fetch (IF), instruction decode (ID), operand fetch (OF), execute (EXE), memory access (MEM), and writeback (WB).

-Each stage focuses on a specific stage of performing an instruction.
+Each stage focuses on a specific stage of performing an instruction, like an assembly line where each step adds a new part to the product.
 IF fetches the instruction from memory.
 ID decodes the instruction and determines which control signals to set later in the pipeline.
 OF fetches the values to be used later in the pipeline.